 - Vanilla & Salt: Flavor flavor flavor.

 - Flour: All-purpose flour is the workhorse of quick breads like apple cinnamon bread and zucchini bread.
 I don’t typically bake with gluten free flours, but let me know if you try any that work.

 - Leaveners: Both baking soda and baking powder add necessary lift.
-Remember the differences in baking powder vs baking soda and why we use both?
+Remember the differences in baking powder vs baking soda and why we use both in some recipes?

 - Milk: The blueberry muffin bread would be flat and heavy without milk.

 2 Optional Extras!

 The blueberry muffin bread is completely awesome on its own.
 But if you want to take things up a notch, add one or both: